aaronparker/aaronparker.github.io/_posts/2010-08-25-configuring-an-automatic-resolution-policy-for-offline-files-in-windows-7.md

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border-width: 0px;" title="GPPrefReg" src="http://stealthpuppy.com/wp-content/uploads/2010/08/GPPrefReg_thumb.png" border="0" alt="GPPrefReg" width="404" height="448" />](http://stealthpuppy.com/wp-content/uploads/2010/08/GPPrefReg.png)

-Continuing the App-V User Data Directory as my example, I&#8217;ve hosted this on a network share and I want to ensure that the laptop copy always wins any conflict resolution.
-Therefore I&#8217;m using a value of 1 to ensure that in the event of changes on both the laptop and another machine, the changes on the laptop will be written back to the network.
+Continuing the App-V User Data Directory as my example, I've hosted this on a network share and I want to ensure that the laptop copy always wins any conflict resolution.
+Therefore I'm using a value of 1 to ensure that in the event of changes on both the laptop and another machine, the changes on the laptop will be written back to the network.

 ### Conclusion